El Shaddai Shanti Niketan School, India

 A building which was responsive to this fluctuating weather system was essential.
 Seismic-resistant construction and environmentally sustainable concepts were incorporated into the design to ensure the security and longevity of the building.

 The school, now over 15 years old, continues to expand as demand for an informal teaching practice increases.
-Teachers and students praise the light-filled rooms and airy spaces.
-The school is able to contend with significant rainfall during the seasonal monsoon period.
-The colourful building and scenic grounds offer a safe and meaningful place for students to learn and develop.
+Teachers and students praise the light-filled rooms and airy spaces, which help create an inspiring learning environment.
+The school is able to contend with significant rainfall during the seasonal monsoon period, and its colourful building and scenic grounds offer a safe and meaningful place for students to learn and develop.

 PROJECT TYPE: School